Professional Best Practices for Data Recovery from a Failed NAS Promise Pegasus2 R6 RAID Setup

 There have been no publicly disclosed third-party application vulnerabilities specifically targeting the NAS Promise Pegasus2 R6 devices that result in data loss.
 However, it's important to note that vulnerabilities can emerge at any time, so it's crucial to regularly update the firmware and software on your devices to ensure they are protected against any potential vulnerabilities.
 Additionally, following best practices such as using strong passwords, implementing network security measures, and regularly backing up your data can help mitigate the risk of data loss.

-Although NAS Pegasus2 R6 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Pegasus2 R6 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view